franapoli/repo/README.md

 [1]: http://www.twitter.com/franapoli
 <!-- Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

-# Untested branch disclaimer
+# Dev branch disclaimer

-This is the Repo untested branch.
-Code in this branch has never been tested and could easily not run at all.
-You may want to check out the master branch for a safer version.
-You may really want to backup *at least* your repo index file before trying this branch (your index file is in `repo$root()`).
+This is the Repo development branch.
+It is merged from the untested branch as soon as all example code runs without errors.
+Since this doesn't necessarily mean that it's really working, you may want to check out the master branch for a safer version.
+You may really want to backup *at least* your repo index (you can find it with `repo$root()`) file before updating to a dev version.

 # News